AmoebeLabs/HA-Theme_M3-C11-Purple/README.md

 [![release][release-badge]][release-url]
 ![downloads][downloads-badge]

-# Material 3 Theme for Home Asistant: Template <!--- #07, Dark Olive Green -->
+# Material 3 Theme for Home Asistant: C11, Purple

 ## What is it
 A Material 3 based extended Dark & Light theme for Home Assistant.